 HB 1396 included several provisions including raising property threshold amounts that trigger felony theft offenses for a range of criminal code violations.

-HB 1083 requires the Texas Department of Criminal Justice to conduct a mental health assessment of people prior to sending them to administrative segregation.
+HB 1083 required the Texas Department of Criminal Justice to conduct a mental health assessment of people prior to sending them to administrative segregation.
 The department may not send assessed people to segregation if the examining medical or mental health professional finds that such a placement is unsuitable.

-HB 1546 revises the awarding of time credits for participation in educational, vocational, or treatment programming for people incarcerated on state jail felonies.
-Under the new law, a court may make a finding at sentencing that a person sentenced for a state jail felony is presumptively entitled to earned time credit and the Department of Criminal Justice (DCJ) may then award the credit once earned.
+HB 1546 revised the awarding of time credits for participation in educational, vocational, or treatment programming for people incarcerated on state jail felonies.
+Under the law, a court may make a finding at sentencing that a person sentenced for a state jail felony is presumptively entitled to earned time credit and the Department of Criminal Justice (DCJ) may then award the credit once earned.
 If the judgment does not find presumptive eligibility for earned credit, the DCJ may report information regarding a person’s participation in eligible programming for the court’s consideration, and the court may decide whether to award earned time credit.